nruneberg/sscc-qc-basic/docs/tutorial1/README.md

    settings are given below.
 Note that passwordless connection doesn't work via the browser.
 Remember to save the settings using `Save Machine`.

-####  Use locally installed TmoleX

-* If you have installed TmoleX on your own laptop, launch it from icon/menu
-* On the CSC workstations TmoleX is already installed, launch it from icon/menu
-* Note.
-TmoleX warns about not finding a license.
-This is ok.
-We'll use the TURBOMOLE license on Puhti for the calculations.
-Accept the dialog.
-* Define a suitable project directory (e.g. `~/qc_tutorial1`).

 [!["Launch TmoleX GUI"](../img/local_1.png)](../img/local_1.png)

 ### Define your first turbomole job